Puzzle solving tools hub

 What puzzle tools are available now?

-The Sudoku Solver, Sudoku Helper, Nonogram Solver and Kakuro Solver are live now.
-They can solve standard Sudoku grids, provide Sudoku hints, check custom Nonogram clue sets and solve custom Kakuro grids.
+The Sudoku Solver, Sudoku Helper, Nonogram Solver, Kakuro Solver, KenKen Solver and Battleship Solver are live now.
+They can solve standard Sudoku grids, provide Sudoku hints, check custom Nonogram clue sets, solve custom Kakuro grids, solve arithmetic cage puzzles and work through Battleship logic puzzles.

 What are puzzle solving tools used for?